Gifted and Talented Sections

 GT teachers will deliver Primary Talent Development lessons.
 Classroom teachers and GT Teachers will observe all students and identify students who are demonstrating advanced capabilities with respect to analytical thinking, creativity, and task commitment.

-Students in 1st and 2nd grade that are identified on the NNAT3 will receive specialized pull-out instruction throughout the school year.
+Students in 1st and 2nd grade that are identified through the NNAT3 will receive specialized pull-out instruction throughout the school year with specific skills to build upon spatial reasoning skills.

 Talent Development 3rd-5th Grade